David Gansler, PhD

 Internship and Post-Doctoral Fellowship: Boston University’s Aphasia Research Center/Boston VAMC; Diplomate in Clinical Neuropsychology; Licensed Psychologist, Commonwealth of Massachusetts.

-Neuropsychology - adult, function and dysfunction of the frontal lobe, assessment of the dysexecutive syndrome, applications of neuro-imaging including imaging genetics.
+Clinical Neuroscience (Neuropsychology) - adult, lifespan, function and dysfunction of the frontal lobe, cognitive control, assessment of the dysexecutive syndrome, applications of neuro-imaging